This article was written after attending persuasion engineeringTM by Richard Bandler and John La Valle.

 Test close

 “I’m wondering whether you’re ready to go ahead yet?”
-Just wait for and acknowledge the response.
+Just wait for and

 Other ideas